yrnmalone0/alx-system_engineering-devops/0x01-shell_permissions/README.md

 (Task 12) - The directory is created with permissions.
 This is done by invoking the mkdir command with the -m ( -mode ) option.

 (Task 13) - The *chgrp* command changes the ownership of hello file from its previous group to school.

+(Task 14) - The *chown* command changes the ownership of the file.